Work in Progress:

 Witness and Living Memorial Trees

-In order to ensure proper memorialization of those for whom a photograph does not exist, the artists are also working with the concept of “witness trees” or “trees as living memorials” to Holocaust atrocities.
+In order to ensure proper memorialization of those for whom a photograph does not exist, the artists also worked with the concept of “witness trees” or “trees as living memorials” to Holocaust atrocities.
 As has been noted by scholars, some trees existed at these sites at the time of the Shoah, and even those that grew later are drawing on the soil at the mass grave and now contain human remains.
-The artists create stark silhouettes of these trees, rising from the darkness into light, created as complex collages from single frames of analog film exposed in a camera in use at the time of the Holocaust.
+The artists used a World War II-era camera to create complex, collaged portraits of these trees from single frames of analog film.
+The resulting images are stark, black and white silhouettes, rising from the darkness into light, as if searching for truth, justice, and ultimately, reconciliation.

 Lumen Prints

-The artists are also experimenting with another manner of commemorating individuals lost in the dispersed Holocaust.
-They use an antique process known as "lumen printing" to create abstract images that memorialize those for whom no name or photograph exists.
-In order to fully respect Jewish law and avoid disturbing the soil at killing sites, a small amount of soil is gathered from nearby the mass graves.
-It is then placed on analog photographic paper and exposed in the sun.
-The soil often bonds to an extent with the paper in a manner that may symbolically or literally contain molecular remains.
+The artists also experimented with another manner of commemorating individuals lost in the dispersed Holocaust.
+They used an antique process known as "lumen printing" to create abstract images that memorialize those for whom no name or photograph exists.
+In order to fully respect Jewish law and avoid disturbing the soil at killing sites, a small amount of soil was gathered from nearby the mass graves.
+It was then placed on analog photographic paper and exposed in the sun.
+The soil often bonded to an extent with the paper in a manner that may symbolically or literally contain molecular remains.
 The resulting images, which vary widely in terms of color, shape, and texture, suggest the diversity and uniqueness of every individual lost in the Holocaust.